 Student Affairs Council

-As the highest student council, the Student Affairs Council acts as an advisory and recommendatory body to the Vice President for Student Development and Enrollment Management and the President, on all matters related to student life.
+As the highest student council, the Student Affairs Council acts as an advisory body to the Vice President for Student Development and Enrollment Management and the President, on all matters related to student life.
 It also serves as a liaison with all the relevant offices, regarding issues that affect student affairs on campus, to foster discussion and exchange of ideas on how to best serve students in a healthy and productive atmosphere.

 University Planning Council

-The University Planning Council serves as LAU’s collective think tank, bringing various entities together to discuss and develop methods and means that will assist the University in achieving its mission, vision and goals.
-It provides advice to the President on all matters relating to long- and mid-term planning, as well as strategic and conceptual University directives and goals.
+The University Planning Council serves as LAU’s collective think tank, bringing various entities together to discuss and develop methods and means that will assist the university in achieving its mission, vision and goals.
+It provides advice to the President on all matters relating to long- and mid-term planning, as well as strategic and conceptual university directives and goals.

 Standing University Councils of the Faculty